BorgXQ/blackjack-optimizer/README.md

 ```
 ------------------------------------------------------------------
      player_sum  dealer_visible  usable_ace  can_split  can_double
-56           6              10       False       True        True
+497          18               8       False       True        True
 ------------------------------------------------------------------
-Best Action: Hit
+Best Action: Split
-EV: -0.541377
+EV: 0.10632
 Source: basic, trained
 ```

-It seems like you should **hit** if you have two 3s against the dealer's 10!
-But sadly, even the best action yields a heart-wrenching expected return of -0.54 per unit bet.
-Such is the nature of casino gambling.
+According to the agent, in general, splitting 9s against a dealer's 8 leads to a positive return of 0.10632 per unit bet.

 ## Results